 Introduction

-This plan designates the list of frequencies available for assignment, together with provision for the use by the aeronautical mobile (R) service of all frequencies with a channel spacing of 25 kHz, and of all frequencies with a channel width and spacing of 8.33 kHz.
+This plan designates the list of frequencies available for assignment, together with provision for the use by the aeronautical mobile (R) service and the aeronautical mobile satellite (R) service of all frequencies with a channel spacing of 25 kHz, and of all frequencies with a channel width and spacing of 8.33 kHz where applicable.

 The plan provides that the total number of frequencies required in any region would be determined regionally.